2021 Jeep Wrangler Trim Levels with Comparisons & Configurations.

 This trim level finally gets you a security alarm and access to some more safety features.
 Available options include a Rear Park-Assist System, Full-Speed Forward-Collision Warning Plus and Blind-Spot with Cross-Path Detection.
 Remote Keyless Entry and a Tire-Fill Alert are also included at this level.

-Compare the 2021 Jeep Wrangler Sport S vs Islander Trim Level.
-What Is the Difference?
+Compare the 2021 Jeep Wrangler Sport S vs Islander Trims.
+What is the difference?

 The Islander special model finally returns to the Jeep Wrangler lineup after a ten-year hiatus.
 This model has the same engine, transmission and suspension system as the Sport S. The main differences here lie in the aesthetics.
 The new features are mostly cosmetic and designed to evoke the feeling and atmosphere of a tropical island.
 It's the perfect ride to take to the beach.